PradheepShrinivasan/SmartHome/README.md

 ##Developers
 The entire system was developed as part of our final year engineer project (2007-2008) by the following people in the alphabetical order

-  1.Alagappan
+  1. Alagappan
-  2.Balaji srinivasan
+  2. Balaji srinivasan
-  3.Jerome
+  3. Jerome
-  4.Pradheep Shrinivasan(me)
+  4. Pradheep Shrinivasan(me)
-  5.Vasantha kumar
+  5. Vasantha kumar
-  6.Vivek swaminathan
+  6. Vivek swaminathan